-GUTHRIE - DACHSHUND / MALTESE (LONG COAT) DOG FOR ADOPTION
+GUTHRIE - DOING BETTER AND DESERVES A CHANCE! - BICHON FRISE / DACHSHUND (LONG COAT) DOG FOR ADOPTION

 For Adoption